confuzeus/ansible-plausible/README.md

 - Passwords must be hashed using `mkpasswd -m sha-512`

+## Installing on an existing server

+If you already have a server that you use to host other stuff, you should avoid running the *common* role because it will destroy your Nginx configs and possibly lock you out from SSH.

+Instead, run `make plausible` to only install Plausible.
+You will need to have *docker* and *docker-compose* installed.

 ## Support and feature requests

 Feel free to request support and features on the Github issue tracker.